 Q: What other musicians or music production professionals inspire you?

-A: As a producer I love the work of Paul Epworth As a composer I love the work of Hans Zimmer As a Lyricist I love the work of Ed Sheeran As a general writer and performer I love the work of Bruno Mars
+A: As a producer I love the work of Paul Epworth As a composer I love the work of Jeff Russo As a Lyricist I love the work of Ed Sheeran As a general writer and performer I love the work of Bruno Mars